-- Argument: Your thesis will be your argument for why and how you think this particular intertextual element of the novel illuminates a truth of the novel that readers might not otherwise understand.
-Your claim will thus respond to this critical problem: what does a reader miss if he or see passes too quickly by this intertextual reference or fails to understand what Shelley is forwarding? what’s at stake in creating the novel with this material?
+- Argument: You will argue for why and how you think the forwarded or intertextual material illuminates a truth of the novel that readers might not otherwise understand.
+Your claim will thus respond to this critical problem: what does a reader miss if he or see passes too quickly by this material or fails to understand what Shelley is forwarding? what’s at stake in creating the novel with this material?
 For example: Why should it matter that a reader understands the implications of the novel’s subtitle—“the modern Prometheus”?

 Writing Project #3

 Countering the Medium: The Logos of Argument

 Develop a 5–page essay that engages in, and engages with, a critical reading of the new forms of electronic reading and writing we have been exploring.
 We can borrow the given or general topic from Birkerts: the transformation of reading and writing in the electronic age.
 How do you as reader, writer, and critic view this transformation?

 We know that Birkerts is deeply concerned that electronic texts offer a bleak picture for the future of reading and writing: shallowness instead of depth, to cite keywords from his argument.
 Some other critics we have encountered have different views: Baron, McLuhan, Murray, etc. Your assignment is to forward and counter these critical perspectives for the purpose of supporting and developing your argument.
 You can choose one of two options for focusing your argument on new forms of mediated reading and writing.